Average SAT Scores Over Time: 1972–2024

 The years of study that a student engages in matter.
 The more years of secondary education someone has completed, the better her average score on the SAT will be.
 Higher GPA also correlates with higher SAT scores.

-Generally, Critical Reading (now just called Reading on the redesigned SAT) has taken an overall decline, whereas the Math score has risen slightly over time.
+Generally, Critical Reading (now called Reading & Writing on the digital SAT) has taken an overall decline, whereas the Math score has risen slightly over time.
 There are of course small fluctuations throughout the years, but the overall trend is clear.

 There are also notable gaps in the performances of students from different socioeconomic and ethnic groups that show no signs of closing.
 ACT scores, unlike SAT scores, have remained relatively more stable over the past several years.
 Though they, too, have shown similar variations in numbers, it hasn't been as bad as the SAT numbers.
 On the other hand, they do show differences based on the ethnic and socioeconomic backgrounds of the test takers.